Owledge-ASE/Iteration-1/README.md

 ## File Location

-Code for iteration-2 present at : https://github.com/Owledge-ASE/Iteration-1/
+Code for the demo is present at : https://github.com/Owledge-ASE/Iteration-1/

 The branch name being used is iteration-2-submission